 Each affiliated country or region may nominate a Judge and a Reserve Judge who should be experienced, proficient and able to accompany the plough persons and who may act as their coach.
-Judges nominated by an affiliate must be a permanent resident in that affiliate country.
 Should the nominated Judge be unable to officiate then the reserve Judge shall be the Judge from that country.
 No Judge shall officiate on the plots of competitors from their own country.
 If any Judges are not appointed to the panel of judges, they will be appointed to other official duties for the Contest.

 All judges are required to attend all pre-contest briefing meetings.
 Any nominated judge who fails to attend any briefing meeting will not be appointed to officiate in the contest.

-Note: Board Members cannot Judge at World Ploughing Contest , Board Members must be available for c.
-Entries d.
-Equipment
+c.
+Entries